CHSS Advice Line

 But with the help CHSS offers, we can get our lives back in some way.
 I am a work in progress.
 I always will be.
 But I’m getting there – I’m even getting ski lessons again so I can ski with Connor.

 I want my grandson to have better memories of me than seeing my face “melt”, I want him to have happy and joyful memories especially at this time of year.

 Words cannot express how grateful my family and I are for all you do in support of CHSS.

 Will fund a call to our Advice Line nurses for anyone worried about the effects of stroke.

-You can give someone one hour of vital one-to-one help with a support worker to get back to enjoying life when they come home from hospital.
+Will give someone one hour of vital one-to-one help with a support worker to get back to enjoying life when they come home from hospital.